keypom/keypom-docs/docs/Cookbook/drops/NEAR.md

 </Tabs>

 :::caution
 `createDrop` is limited to adding 50 password protected keys or 100 non-protected keys at a time.
-To add more keys, see the [large drops](#creating-a-large-drop) example.
+To add more keys, see the [large drops](#creating-a-large-drop) example below.
 :::

 ___

-### Creating a Large Drop
+## Creating a Large Drop
 Adding keys, either using `createDrop` or `addKeys` is limited to 50 password protected or 100 non-protected keys.
 To bypass this, the drop can be created first and then the keys can be added by looping `addKeys`.

 <Tabs>